 - The Psychology and Aetiology of Suicide

-- Biographical and Educational Reflections in the Life of John McGahern
+- Biographical and Educational Reflections in the Life and Times of Irish Novelist John McGahern

-His Ph.D was awarded in 1999 and was entitled: Multiculturalism and Pluralism in Post-Reformation Ireland.
-This historical delineation examined the nature of national and territorial conflicts and how an inspiring multiculturalism and an ennobling ecumenism can be established that freely respects difference and diversity in divided societies.
-His current research focus is entitled: Existentialism and Logotherapy: A Quest for Meaning in a Troubled Age in the Writings of Rollo May, Irvin Yalom and Viktor Frankl.
-Dr O’Rourke is a Visiting Professor to the University of Indiana South Bend ( IUSB), USA.
+Dr. O’Rourke’s Ph.D was awarded in 1999 and was entitled: Multiculturalism and Pluralism in Post-Reformation Ireland.
+This historical delineation examined the nature of national and territorial conflicts and how an inspiring multiculturalism and pluralism can be established that freely respects difference and diversity in divided societies, and in the process provide healing harmonies and new levels of consciousness.